Discover African Nova Scotia

 African Nova Scotia Road Trip

 The story of black Nova Scotians is a story of many diverse groups – all connected by a shared African ancestry.
-As one of our founding cultures, African Nova Scotians have called the province home since its earliest days.
-Exploring their history and discovering their vibrant communities is an experience you won’t soon forget.
-For more information order the Cultural Assets of Nova Scotia Guide or if you’re seeking a guided tour, contact Aberdeen Bus Tours.
+As one of our founding cultures, African Nova Scotians have called the province home for centuries.
+You won’t soon forget exploring our vibrant African heritage and communities!
+For more information, download the Cultural Assets of Nova Scotia Guide.

 Explore the history and culture of Canada’s oldest black communities, some dating back to the 1600s.
 The Centre houses a library, auditorium, and exhibits that tell the little known stories of these early Nova Scotia settlers.

-William Hall was the first black person, the first Nova Scotian, and one of the first Canadians to receive the British Empire’s highest award for bravery, the Victoria Cross.
-You can see the medal on display, and much more at this fascinating seafaring museum on the Halifax waterfront.
+William Hall was the first black person and the first Nova Scotian to receive the Victoria Cross – the British Empire’s highest award for bravery.
+See his medal on display and discover so much more at the Maritime Museum of the Atlantic, a fascinating seafaring museum on the Halifax waterfront.

-Part of the Halifax Citadel National Historic Site, the Cavalier Building Military Museum houses a display dedicated to Canada’s only all-black battalion and the all-black 104th Pioneer Regiment.
+Located in the Cavalier Building at the Halifax Citadel National Historic Site, the Army Museum houses a display dedicated to Canada’s only all-black battalion and the all-black 104th Pioneer Regiment.

 Mathieu Da Costa African Heritage Trail

-Mathieu Da Costa African Heritage Trail: Mathieu Da Costa was an African descended, multi-lingual interpreter and explorer, who travelled throughout the Atlantic in the late 1500s.
+Mathieu Da Costa, an African-descended, multi-lingual interpreter and explorer, travelled throughout the Atlantic in the late 1500s.
 A series of eight bilingual interpretive panels tell his story and showcase Nova Scotia’s African heritage in the Annapolis Valley.
 You can learn more about him with a visit to Port Royal.